JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 end
 ```

-Events are called or evaluated at a their scheduled times or by sampling when their
-preconditions become true.
+Actions are called or evaluated at a their scheduled times or by sampling when their preconditions become true.

-!!! note
+!!! note "Use inequalities to express conditions"

     For conditions you should prefer inequalities like <, ≤, ≥, > to equality == in order to make sure that a condition can be detected, e.g. `tau() ≥ 100` is preferable to `tau() == 100`.

 ## Continuous sampling

-Functions or expressions can register for sampling and are then executed "continuously" at each clock increment Δt.
+Actions can register for sampling and are then executed "continuously" at each clock increment Δt.
 The default clock sample rate Δt is 0.01 time units.

 ```@docs
 sample_time!